Stability and Convergence of HDG Schemes under Minimal Regularity: Variational Problems

 The upper bounds on the integrands and strong convergence of $u_h$, $\mbfG_h(u_h, \uhat_h)$, and $\uhat_h|_{\Gamma_1}$ guaranteed by Lemma \ref{lem:GhDensity} establish the hypotheses of the Nemytskii Lemma \ref{lem:Nemytskii} so that

 It follows that

 For functions $(u_h, \uhat_h) \in U_h$, the lower bounds on (coercivity of) the integrands show

-where the last line follows from the trace and Poincare inequality of Lemma \ref{lem:HDGproperties} and an appropriate choice of $\epsilon > 0$.
+where the last line follows from the trace and Poincar\'e inequality of Lemma \ref{lem:HDGproperties} and an appropriate choice of $\epsilon > 0$.
 Since $U_h$ is finite dimensional it is immediate that minimizers of $I_h: U_h \rightarrow \Re$ exist, since it is continuous and coercive, and bounded sets of $U_h$ are compact.

 Letting $\{(u_h,\uhat_h)\}_{h > 0}$ be minimizers of $I_h(.)$ on $U_h$, it follows that $\{\norm{(u_h,\uhat_h)}_{U_h}\}_{h>0}$ is bounded, and the compactness properties of Lemma \ref{lem:HDGproperties} then show that there exists $\ut \in \Hone$ and a subsequence with